 Love on the Brain

-Neuroscientist forced to work with her grad school nemesis discovers enemies-to-lovers in the lab
+A neuroscientist forced to work with her grad school nemesis

-Ali Hazelwood's Love on the Brain follows neuroscientist Bee forced to work with Levi, her grad school nemesis, on a major research project.
-The STEM romance features enemies-to-lovers through forced proximity and revelation that past animosity was misunderstood, with professional respect for competence creating foundation for personal attraction between intellectual equals.
+Love on the Brain by Ali Hazelwood follows neuroscientist Bee forced to work with Levi, her grad school nemesis, on major NASA research project.
+STEM romance features enemies-to-lovers through forced proximity and revelation that past animosity was misunderstood, with professional respect for competence creating foundation for personal attraction between intellectual equals.

-Neuroscientist forced to work with her grad school nemesis discovers enemies-to-lovers in the lab
+A neuroscientist forced to work with her grad school nemesis

 Begin your story